Priscilla Queen of the Desert 2

 Priscilla, Queen of the Desert 2 is an upcoming Australian road comedy film written and directed by Stephan Elliott.
 It serves as the sequel to the 1994 film The Adventures of Priscilla, Queen of the Desert.
+The film features Hugo Weaving, Guy Pearce, and Terence Stamp in his final film role, posthumously.

 Plot

 Elliott described the story as, "Not what people expect… it is about old age...
 I wrote into the script of what it's like to get old and to be either gay, trans—I mean, it's a subject that's never been explored."